The area is a good enough metric: Introduction

 Given the applications in mind, the first part of this paper is a survey about the construction of the smooth compactification and the formal justification of the tempting claim that the construction extends to $k$-differentials, if the notions are appropriately adapted in the same way as \cite{kdiff} adapts \cite{strata}.

-\paragraph{\bf The compactification} Let $\mu = (m_1,\ldots,m_n)$ be a type of a meromorphic $k$-differential, i.e. $m_i$ are integers such that $\sum m_i = k(2g-2)$.
-We summarize the properties of our compactification $\PP \kLMS$ of the moduli space of $k$-differentials, the $n$~points being labeled throughout.
-The construction starts with the space $\kpomoduli(\mu)$ parameterizing $k$-differentials~$q$ plus the choice of a $k$-th root $\omega$ of the pullback of~$q$ to the canonical $k$-cover.
-The forgetful map makes $\kpomoduli(\mu) \to \komoduli(\mu)$ into an unramified cover of degree~$k$.
+\paragraph{\bf The compactification} Let $\mu = (m_1,\ldots,m_n)\in \ZZ^n$ be a type of a meromorphic $k$-differential, i.e. $m_i$ are integers such that $\sum m_i = k(2g-2)$.
+Let $\komoduli(\mu)$ be the moduli space of triples $(X,\bfz,q)$ consisting of a smooth curve~$X$ of genus~$g$ with marked points $\bfz = (z_1,\ldots,z_n)$ and a $k$-differential having zeros or poles of order~$m_i$ at the points~$z_i$.
+We summarize the properties of our compactification $\PP \kLMS$ of this moduli space of $k$-differentials.
+The canonical cover construction and related notions are recalled in Section~\ref{sec:period}.

-\begin{Thm} There exists a complex orbifold $\kLMS$, the moduli space of \mskds, with the following properties. \begin{itemize} \item[i)] The space $\kpomoduli(\mu)$ is dense in $\kLMS$ \item[ii)] The boundary $D = \kLMS \smallsetminus \kpomoduli(\mu)$ is a normal crossing divisor. \item[iii)] The rescaling action of $\CC^*$ on $\kpomoduli$ extends to $\kLMS$ and the resulting projectivization $\PP \kLMS$ is a compactification of $\PP \komoduli(\mu)$. \item[iv)] Via the canonical cover construction, the space $\kLMS$ is embedded as suborbifold in the compactification $\LMS[\wh{\mu}][\wh{g}, \{\wh{n}\}]$ of the corresponding stratum of abelian differentials with partially labeled points. \end{itemize} \end{Thm}
+\begin{Thm} There exists a complex orbifold $\kLMS$, the moduli space of \mskds, with the following properties. \begin{itemize} \item[i)] The space $\komoduli(\mu)$ is dense in $\kLMS$. \item[ii)] The boundary $D = \kLMS \smallsetminus \komoduli(\mu)$ is a normal crossing divisor. \item[iii)] The rescaling action of $\CC^*$ on $\komoduli$ extends to $\kLMS$ and the resulting projectivization $\PP \kLMS$ is a compactification of $\PP \komoduli(\mu)$. \item[iv)] Via the canonical cover construction, the space $\kLMS$ has a map to the compactification $\LMS[\wh{\mu}][\wh{g},\{\wh{n}\}]$ of the corresponding stratum of abelian differentials with partially labeled points.
+In the interior, this map is a closed immersion. \end{itemize} \end{Thm}

 Here we only prove that $\kLMS$ is a 'moduli space' in a very weak form, namely by exhibiting what its complex points correspond to, the \mskds introduced below.
 We leave it to the interested reader to adapt the functor from \cite{LMS} to the context of $k$-differentials.
+Recall that a $k$-differential is called \emph{primitive} if it cannot be written as $d$-th power of a $k/d$-differential for any $d>1$.
+In general our notion of $k$-differentials does not imply primitivity.
+This is convenient for defining twisted $k$-differentials below, but as a consequence the spaces in Theorem~\ref{thm:kLMS} have many connected components, those consisting of $k$-th powers of abelian differentials having dimension one more than the other components.

 Besides the normal crossing boundary, the most relevant property for us is the existence of a convenient coordinate system, given by {\em perturbed period coordinates}.
 To introduce this, we first have to explain how to parameterize boundary points of $\kLMS$.